isabella232/advertising-cloud.en/help/integrations/analytics/javascript.md

 *Advertisers with Advertising Cloud DSP only*

 For Advertising Cloud DSP, the [!DNL Analytics for Advertising Cloud] integration tracks view-through and click-through site interactions.
 Click-through visits are tracked by the standard Adobe Analytics code on your webpages; the [!DNL Analytics] code captures the AMO ID and EF ID parameters in the landing page URL and tracks them in their respective reserved eVars.
-You can track view-through visits by deploying two lines of JavaScript code in your webpages.
+You can track view-through visits by deploying a JavaScript snippet in your webpages.

 On the first page view of a visit to the site, the Advertising Cloud JavaScript code checks to see if the visitor has previously seen or clicked on an ad.
 If the user has previously entered the site via a click-through or hasn't seen an ad, then the visitor is ignored.
-If the visitor has seen an ad and hasn't entered the site via a click-through during the [click lookback window](/help/integrations/analytics/prerequisites.md#lookback-a4adc) set within Advertising Cloud, then the Advertising Cloud JavaScript code either a) uses the [Experience Cloud ID Service](https://experienceleague.adobe.com/docs/id-service/using/home.html) to generate a supplemental ID (`SDID`) or b) uses the Adobe Experience Platform [!DNL Web SDK] to generate a `[!DNL StitchID]`.
+If the visitor has seen an ad and hasn't entered the site via a click-through during the [click lookback window](/help/integrations/analytics/prerequisites.md#lookback-a4adc) set within Advertising Cloud, then the Advertising Cloud JavaScript code either a) uses the [Experience Cloud ID Service](https://experienceleague.adobe.com/docs/id-service/using/home.html) to generate a supplemental ID (`SDID`) or b) uses the Adobe Experience Platform [!DNL Web SDK]`generateRandomID` method to generate a `[!DNL StitchID]`.
 Either ID is used to stitch data from Advertising Cloud to the visitor’s Adobe Analytics hit.
 Adobe Analytics then queries Advertising Cloud for the AMO ID and EF ID associated with the ad exposure.
 The AMO ID and EF IDs are then populated in their respective eVars.
 These values persist for a designated period (by default, 60 days).

 [!DNL Analytics] sends site traffic metrics (such as page views, visits, and time spent) and any [!DNL Analytics] custom or standard events to Advertising Cloud hourly, using the EF ID as the key.
 These [!DNL Analytics] metrics then run through the Advertising Cloud attribution system to connect the conversions to the click and exposure history.